LarsDu/simple_flutter_audio_recorder/lib/README.md

 - [x] Rename file dialog
 - [x] Display filename in the play bar
 - [x] Autonumber default file names
-- [ ] Open source on github
+- [x] Open source on github
-- [ ] Add ads
 - [x] Visually tune the app
+- [x] Add ads and release on play store

 Speech recognition:
-- [ ] Rename package and fork.
-- [ ] Set up ML model on Firebase
-- [ ] Get app to talk to Firebase
-- [ ] Build tensorflow transcription model.
-- [ ] Convert to tensorflow lite model.
+- [ ] Add speech recognition module
-- [ ] Deploy online.
+- [ ] Add speech recognition textController

 Bugs:
 - [x] Renaming a file needs to propagate information to the listtile (rebuild the listview on file deletion with a callback)
-- [ ] Need to stop recording/stop playing/reset state on switching tabs
+- [x] Need to stop recording/stop playing/reset state on switching tabs
+- [ ] Pause recording instead of stop recoding

 Optional: